oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

                 ) AS et where rownum < 2
     ```

     Now by just changing the model from tinybert\_model to All\_MINILM\_L6V2MODEL, you will have different vectors for the same document.
 Each of the models are designed to search the vectors and get the best match according to their algorithms.
-Tinybert\_model has about 360 dimentions and all-mini-l6-v2 has over 1500 dimentions for the same text chunk.
+Tinybert has 128 dimensions while all-MiniL2-v2 has 384 dimensions.
+Usually, the greater the number of dimensions, the higher the quality of the vector embeddings.
+A larger number of vector dimensions also tends to result in slower performance.
+You should choose an embedding model based on quality first and then consider the size and performance of the vector embedding model.
+You may choose to use larger vectors for use cases where accuracy is paramount and smaller vectors where performance is the most important factor.

 4. Create vector embedding for text chunk using All\_MINILM\_L6V2MODEL model, and observe the text chunk and vectors.